zjy-Felix/Felix/_pages/about.md

 2022–2026 BSc Quantitative Finance and Mathematics, Faculty of Business and Economics

 **Research Interest**
-- Optimal Control
+-Optimal Control
-- Sequential Decision Making
+-Sequential Decision Making
-- Transportation
+-Transportation

 **Working Paper**
 I am very fortunate to be supervised by Prof. Kuo Yong-Hong and Prof. Candace A. Yano (summer research) and Prof. Wang Zhengli.